operand/agency/README.md

 ```python
 /actionname arg1:val1 arg2:val2 arg3:
 ```
-_Note that an empty argument value is considered true._
+_(Note that an empty argument value is considered true.)_

-So, for a person using the chat UI, they can discover the available actions in their space with:
+So a person using the chat UI can discover the available actions in their space
+with:
 ```python
 /help
 ```
-and that will return a data structure listing the actions.
+And that will return a data structure listing the actions.

 ---